ajalt/clikt/docs/parameters.md

 Error: Invalid value for "--opt": For input string: "foo"
 ```

-You can also pass {%
-include api.html pkg="parameters.options" fun="convert" text="option().convert()"
-%} a metavar that will be printed in the help page instead of the
+You can also pass [`option().convert()`](api/clikt/com.github.ajalt.clikt.parameters.options/convert.html) a metavar that will be printed in the help page instead of the
 default of `VALUE`.
 We can modify the above example to use a metavar and
 an explicit error message: